octomix/josson/README.md

         {}->customer.name->upperCase() ==>""

 6. Function name is case-insensitive.
-Function parameter can refer to a child node of the step.
+   If one more parameter is given in addition to a function's maximum number of argument, the function will manipulate the data that evaluated from the 1st parameter.
+   This mechanism does not apply to function that accept unlimited number of arguments.
+   e.g. upperCase() needs 0 argument.
+If 1 parameter is given, upperCase() will manipulate that data.

         josson.getNode("customer.UPPERCase(name)")
         ==>